 Günther originally started out in architecture.
 In Austria, he worked with recyclable polyurethane, was a one-man-show and took care of everything himself.
 Looking back, he admits that he overextended himself.
 When his health and private life began to suffer, he pulled the brakes, packed his bags, left Austria and took off to paradise.

 “I was no longer willing to put up with a never-ending workload and all those hours of overtime.
 At some point, it affected my health.”
 He went on an extensive holiday along with a friend.
 Although he enjoyed it initially – the workhorse in him was not happy for long.
 Gunther looked for a new professional challenge, which had to meet one condition: “I must have two days off a week.
 I can do that now.
 I don’t even have cell phone reception in my house.”
 Not that he needs it.
 Even on his days off, Günther is a busy man: he became a father.
-He has also fulfilled a second long-cherished dream: a bull terrier.
 This idyllic family life makes up for his hectic work week, though he loves that too.

 Caribbean top export product from Austria